lucapette/web/main/content/writing/event-driven-microservices-a-comparative-analysis-of-kafka-streams-and-typestream.md

 TypeStream, on the other hand, is almost bash.
 If you're familiar with UNIX systems, you're already familiar with TypeStream.
 I think that's a great selling point especially for beginners.
-You may know nothing about streaming and still be able write an event-driven microservice with TypeStream.
+You may know nothing about streaming and still be able to write an event-driven microservice with TypeStream.
 Bash may not be the most solid language out there for large applications but:

 - Everyone knows enough to write a small data pipeline with it.